cloudmesh-community/fa18-523-88/project-report/report.md

 The focus is to create an extraction engine that will work well for semi-structured and unstructured documents.
-As the volume of these documents are ever increasing, organizations are tasked with storing and organzing these doucments.
+As the volume are ever increasing, organizations are tasked with storing and organzing these doucments.
 An OCR tool that enables these  organizations to extract valuable information from these documents is the first step in being able to analyze the data that is currently locked within these documents.
 :o: no explenation provided how this relates to buig data.

-To accomplish this, Google's
-Tesseract OCR Engine is leveraged to provide full-page OCR data.
+To accomplish this, Google's Tesseract OCR Engine is leveraged to provide full-page OCR data.
 The goal is to have a configurable extraction engine that allows users to pin-point the meta-data to be extracted and output said meta-data.

 ## Introduction